katsuhisamaruyama/ChangeMacroRecorder/README.md

 ChangeMacroRecorder is an Eclipse plug-in that automatically records fine-grained textual changes of source code and actions involving those changes while programmers (developers or maintainers) write and modify their source code.

+### Changes

+* v1.0 &rarr; v1.1
+    - The class `IMacroCompressor` was renamed to `IDocMacroCombinator` that is responsible for combining document macros
+    - A combinator can be assigned to each listener.
+The previous version has only one combinator (compressor) for all listeners.

 ### Change Macros

 Recorded textual changes and actions constitute a series of the following eleven change macros.

-* DocumentMacro - textual changes by typing text, cutting text, pasting text, and activating the undo or redo action
+* __DocumentMacro__ - textual changes by typing text, cutting text, pasting text, and activating the undo or redo action
-* CancelMacro - cancellation of the textual changes of previous DocumentMacro
+* __CancelMacro__ - cancellation of the textual changes of previous DocumentMacro
-* CopyMacro - actions of copying text
+* __CopyMacro__ - actions of copying text
-* CommandMacro - execution of command services
+* __CommandMacro__ - execution of command services
-* CodeCompletionMacro - code completion by content assist
+* __CodeCompletionMacro__ - code completion by content assist
-* RefactoringMacro - refactoring actions
+* __RefactoringMacro__ - refactoring actions
-* GitMacro - Git events related to refs changing and index changing
+* __GitMacro__ - Git events related to refs changing and index changing
-* ResourceMacro - property change of resources (files, packages, and projects)
+* __ResourceMacro__ - property change of resources (files, packages, and projects)
-* FileMacro - basic file operations (adding, removing, opening, closing, saving, and activating for a file), the move or rename refactoring to a file, and git events for a file
+* __FileMacro__ - basic file operations (adding, removing, opening, closing, saving, and activating for a file), the move or rename refactoring to a file, and git events for a file
-* TriggerMacro - trigger to start, end, or cancel the composite actions and the change of the cursor location
+* __TriggerMacro__ - trigger to start, end, or cancel the composite actions and the change of the cursor location
-* CompoundMacro - a collection of change macros, which composes textual changes that are simultaneously made by the same action
+* __CompoundMacro__ - a collection of change macros, which composes textual changes that are simultaneously made by the same action

 Recorded change macros include more detailed information such as the inserted and deleted text for each edit or command.
 See the source code of the the [macros](<https://github.com/katsuhisamaruyama/ChangeMacroRecorder/tree/master/org.jtool.macrorecorder/src/org/jtool/macrorecorder/macro>).